sfQuery/prod/README.md

 ###JS SOQL connections
 You can query records in a visualforce page using the *sforce* connection.
 This is less than ideal because it requires a lot of setup:
-* Handling success and error conditions are not normalized and difficult
+* Handling success and error conditions is not normalized and difficult
 * The records in the response of the native sforce connection are not returned in a clean "query-list" way

 sfQuery has 2 methods that normalize and ease the use of this functionality.
 You can use the static method in the *jQuery.SFQuery* namespace or you can attach a soql query action to an element.